 - Noise blanker could be better

 Yaesu FT-450D Review Conclusion

-Next up: check our article on the best power supplies for ham radios.
+Next up: check our article and review on the best power supplies for ham radios.